 Tug tapes to remove any wrinkles that may have built up during sewing and adjust so that there is the same amount of excess on either side of the spine.
 Good.

 You will notice first thing that between your signatures there is a pretty obvious gap, even if you sewed snugly.
-This is normal.
+This is normal when binding books.

 There should be about 1/2 an inch at the top and bottom of the spine that is not covered by mull.
 Spread more glue across the top of the mull and work it into the weave.
 Keep the book in clamps or press for a couple of hours or overnight to dry.